 As flu season approaches and we continue to reel from the effects of the COVID-19 pandemic, many of us are extra careful about not getting sick.
 Massage can actually improve our immune health in addition to our physical health.
 It helps in some of the more obvious ways, such as a decrease in stress levels and improved sleep patterns, but a study also found that “those who received Swedish massages had an increase of lymphocytes, a white blood cell that plays a large role in defending the body from diseases,” (Cedars-Sinai).
 So if you’re looking for that extra immune boost to add to your routine this winter, look no further!

 Whether your focus is on keeping your skin moisturized, your body flexible, or your immune system up, facials and massages are the perfect way to balance yourself and maintain a healthy lifestyle during the winter months.
-Even Hand & Stone is preparing for the holiday season in our own way, with Black Friday pre-sale gift cards and facial peel promotions.
 To book a massage or facial and protect yourself from the cold weather as it approaches, call your local Hand & Stone or book online at handandstone.com.